 Although the projects that implement the program receive ISRP review and comment, the responsible parties for developing the products to satisfy the ISRP's programmatic issues are Bonneville and the Corps of Engineers.
 Bonneville and the Corps continue to work on refining the CEERP and its attendant AEMR strategy.
 The AEMR should receive ISRP review upon its completion by the Action Agencies by early February 2014.
 The AEMR and its ISRP review should be presented to the Council.
 Additional review of the CEERP by the Council and the ISRP should occur initially after two years, then again after every five years.
-Similar to the staff recommendation for action effectiveness monitoring in the tributaries (Programmatic Issue A),

-&lt;sup>3 ISAB recommendation: More information about the method of estimating survival benefit units (SBU) to evaluate potential effectiveness of habitat restoration work is needed before the scientific merit of the overall approach can be fully evaluated.
+Similar to the Council recommendation for action effectiveness monitoring in the tributaries (Programmatic potential effectiveness of habitat restoration work is needed before the scientific merit of the overall approach can be fully evaluated.
 An independent scientific review of the method and process is recommended (ISAB 2012-6, September 10, 2012).
-The ISAB/RP have not yet reviewed the ERTG method.
+The Council plans to begin ISAB/RP review of the ERTG method in 2013.